 Pro Tip: Finally, wear your medal all day.
 Even though the Chicago Marathon has been around for decades, your accomplishment will still be met with admiration and warmth in the Windy City’s busy streets and businesses.
-If the weather is nice visit Vice District Brewing, conveniently located around mile 25.5, for another session of local beers and cheers.
+For those who want to continue cheering on the rest of the field, visit Weather Mark Tavern located after Mile 25 on Michigan Avenue.
+It’s a great neighborhood watering hole that opens at 10am, just in time to spot anyone who intends on finishing slower than three hours.
 As you watch the last runners inch their way toward glory, raise a glass and toast to the best big-city marathon the United States, and possibly the world, has to offer.

 Other RaceRaves articles you’ll enjoy (trust us!):

 Runners Choice: Best Marathons in the U.S. 2023

 Getting to Know the Abbott World Marathon Majors

 Top Five Things You Can Do as a RaceRaves Member

 And for more helpful articles, check out our blog!